-The remediation policy is designed to promote the success of students at risk to fail a course, at risk for failure of a clinical rotation, or risk to fail the National Physical Therapy Examination because they have difficulty accomplishing course objectives and/or meeting course or program requirements.
+The remediation policy is designed to promote the success of students at risk for failure of a course, at risk for failure of a clinical rotation, or at risk of failure of the National Physical Therapy Examination because they have difficulty accomplishing course objectives and/or meeting course or program requirements.
 The process is not intended to replace course curriculum or course/program requirements but to supplement the student's learning.
 The remediation process is initiated to address the following situations: